Chapter Eight: Thornton v. Hadfield

 Hadfield likely did not think he was ignoring Trumbull's advice to be respectful of the commissioners.
 Other than Thornton, no one privy to his criticism of the Capitol design considered it an attack on Thornton.
 What had been given to Hadfield had been drawn by Hallet prior to 1795 and Hoban since then.
 In the midst of the dispute, Scott went to Annapolis to lobby the Maryland legislature for support, but didn't stay long.
 He wrote to the president "the late disagreement between Messrs.
 Hadfield & Hoban render my attendance absolutely necessary at the City."(2)

-Thornton did not have to offer his own opinion, but he did.
-The president would reply to the letter, but what Thornton sent is missing.
-His draft of a 2200 word letter is in his papers.
-He first addressed Hadfield's claim that there were defects in the building: “Mr Hoban and I knew of these defects, not only in the foundation but also in some parts of the distribution of the interior—we lamented, and endeavoured to correct them—In some Instances we succeeded, some small ones may yet remain, but not of much Importance in our Estimation.”
+Thornton first addressed Hadfield's claim that there were defects in the building: “Mr Hoban and I knew of these defects, not only in the foundation but also in some parts of the distribution of the interior—we lamented, and endeavoured to correct them—In some Instances we succeeded, some small ones may yet remain, but not of much Importance in our Estimation.”
 He assured the president that the foundation "as now compleated will be sufficiently strong; otherwise, proceeding with the superstructure would have been unwarrantable."

-But, the letter suggests that in attacking Hadfield's plan, he was not defending his own plan.
-When he mocked Hadfield's request for more drawings, he noted: "He has as many Drawings as Mr Hoban had, who never doubted a moment.
+As for Hadfield needing sections and drawings.
+Thornton made a hero out of Hoban: "He has as many Drawings as Mr Hoban had, who never doubted a moment.
 He has indeed more, for Mr Hoban has with much attention and industry calculated the minutiæ of the finish to the parts now begun, and he does not hesitate to say he can proceed to make a compleat finish.
 Mr Hoban & I have made no material alteration that can affect the Sections of the principal Rooms made by Mr Hallet, indeed a Section of the Irish Parliament Hall would give a sufficient Idea to any Man conversant with Architecture of the intention of the Halls; and the Elevation, and Foundation, as now laid, would be sufficient to designate the rest with such a description as Mr Hoban has given."
+Evidently, Jefferson's Halle aux bles had turned into the Irish Parliament.
+That Thornton did not mention Jefferson challenges his 1811 letter describing his respect for the author of the Capitol.
+However, Thornton's 1795 letter proves that prior to Thornton's appointment as a commissioner, Hallet drew the sections for both wings that were used a year after Thornton's appointment.

 As far as I understand the matter, the difference lies simply in discarding the basement, & adding an attic story, if the latter shall be found necessary; but this (the attic) he thinks may be dispensed with, as sufficient elevation may be obtained, in the manner he has explained it, without—and to add a dome over the open or circular area or lobby, which in my judgment is a most desirable thing, & what I always expected was part of the original design, until otherwise informed in my late visits to the City, if strength can be given to it & sufficient light obtained.